Annual Community Commitment Grants

 Applicant type: Nonprofit

-Location of project: Counties in Illinois: Champaign County, Coles County, Crawford County, Douglas County, Edgar County, Ford County, Iroquois County, Moultrie County, Piatt County, Vermillion County, Indiana Expand all
+Location of project: Counties in Illinois: Champaign County, Coles County, Crawford County, Douglas County, Edgar County, Ford County, Iroquois County, Moultrie County, Piatt County, Vermillion County, Indiana Show all

 For many years, the Community Foundation of East Central Illinois has distributed, on behalf of our donors, grants to assist nonprofit organizations.
 These grants are for durable goods and items which will help an organization provide better service but sometimes are not a high priority in their budget.